-Performance outcomes Acceptable outcomes Applicant response T enormance outcomes Decks, verandahs, stairs, posts and other structures located in the road reserve do not restrict or impede pedestrian movement on footpaths or change the level of the road verges.
-Applicant response Accessibility structures PO2 Development is designed to ensure it is accessible for people of all abilities and accessibility features do not impact on the efficient and safe use of footpaths.
+Performance outcomes Acceptable outcomes Applicant response Decks, verandahs, stairs, posts and other structures located in the road reserve do not restrict or impede pedestrian movement on footpaths or change the level of the road verges.
+Accessibility structures PO2 Development is designed to ensure it is accessible for people of all abilities and accessibility features do not impact on the efficient and safe use of footpaths.
 Note - Accessibility features are those features required to ensure access to premises is provided for people of all abilities and include ramps and lifts.
 AO2.1 Accessibility structures are not located within the road reserve.
 AO2.2 Accessibility structures are designed in accordance with AS1428.3.
 AO2.3 When retrofitting accessibility features in existing buildings, all structures and changes in grade are contained within the boundaries of the lot and not within the road reserve.
-Not applicable Proposal does not involve works on a local government road or accessibility structures.
+Not applicable Proposal does not involve works on a local government road.
+Banabilla Rd is an unformed road in Council's road hierarchy and does not currently provide a footpath or infrastructure in the road verge.
 Water supply PO3 An adequate, safe and reliable supply of potable, fire fighting and general use water is provided.
 AO3.1 The premises is connected to Council's reticulated water supply system in accordance with the Design Guidelines set out in Section D6 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; or Complies with PO3 A reticulated water supply system does not exist for the area.
-The proposed dwelling will provide adequate, safe and reliable supply of potable, fire fighting and general use water, utilising the existing water tank, bore.
-Proposed dwelling utilises existing on-site water tank to save costs of rebuild by applicant.
-Applicant can purchase an additional water tank in future to achieve 10,000L.
+The proposed dwelling will provide adequate, safe and reliable supply of potable, fire fighting and general use water.
+An existing water tank retrieved and cleaned from ex TC Jasper will be utilised at the proposed development to save on recovery costs.
+Additional water tanks can be purchased in future to increase supply.

 Performance outcomes Acceptable outcomes Applicant response Where a reticulated water supply system is not available to the premises, on site water storage tank/s with a minimum capacity of 10,000 litres of stored water, with a minimum 7,500 litre tank, with the balance from other sources (e.g. accessible swimming pool, dam etc.) and access to the tank/s for fire trucks is provided for each new house or other development.
 Tank/s are to be fitted with a 50mm ball valve with a camlock fitting and installed and connected prior to occupation of the house and sited to be visually unobtrusive.
-Treatment and disposal of effluent Provision is made for the treatment and disposal of effluent to ensure that there are no adverse impacts on water quality and no adverse ecological impacts as a result of the system or as a result of increasing the cumulative effect of systems in the locality.
-AO4.1 The site is connected to Council's sewerage system and the extension of or connection to the sewerage system is designed and constructed in accordance with the Design Guidelines set out in Section D7 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; or Not applicable Council's sewerage system does not exist in this area.
-Proposed development will feature a compliant wastewater system replacing the system that existed with the former primary dwelling that was washed away/damaged during ex TC Jasper.
-See Attachment 6 Council Approved Wastewater Permit.
+Treatment and disposal of effluent PO4 Provision is made for the treatment and disposal of effluent to ensure that there are no adverse impacts on water quality and no adverse ecological impacts as a result of the system or as a result of increasing the cumulative effect of systems in the locality.
+AO4.1 The site is connected to Council's sewerage system and the extension of or connection to the sewerage system is designed and constructed in accordance with the Design Guidelines set out in Section D7 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; or Complies with AO4.2 There is no sewerage network in the area.
+Proposed on-site sewerage system will feature a compliant wastewater design developed in consultation with Douglas Shire Council's Plumbing Inspector.
+See Attachment 6 Council Approved Wastewater Design & Permit.
 AO4.2 Where not in a sewerage scheme area, the proposed disposal system meets the requirements of Section 33 of the Environmental Protection Policy (Water) 1997 and the proposed on site effluent disposal system is designed in accordance with the Plumbing and Drainage Act (2002) .